 We’ve all thought about it at some point, what it would be like to have long hair.
-Whether it was during your yearly viewing of Almost Famous or after being served your morning latte by the utterly hip barista known simply as “Merlin,” you start wondering if you could rock the long locks you see men increasingly sporting around town in 2016.
+Whether it was during your yearly viewing of Almost Famous or after being served your morning latte by the utterly hip barista known simply as “Merlin,” you start wondering if you could rock the long locks you see men increasingly sporting around town.
 We’ll admit, this look is not for everyone.
 You don’t see too many attorneys or accountants with hair down to their shoulders for reasons that might just be out of their control and for that, we’ll pour one out for them.
 For the rest of us though, letting our hair grow out can be a viable option, but there are other genetic aspects at play that one must consider.

 Depending on your type of hair and its thickness, letting your hair grow out can be a lost cause, however, for those who can handle it, spending a year growing out your hair can be a truly trans-formative experience.
 If you do choose to put down the scissors and clippers for a year, you’re embarking on a journey of self-discovery and a multitude of trials and tribulation, but we assure you, it’ll be worth the fuss.
 As you embark on this year of hair growth, let’s talk about some things that you’re sure to learn along the way.